selw-prog/selwood/bazzite.md

 ### Game Development

 * Currently I am exploring Unity.
-I have installed UnityHub and Visual Studio Code (see *FlatPaks* section).
-I am still working through tutorials.
+I'm still trying to get this functional in a Ubuntu distrobox container.

 ### Azure Development

 * I am using a Debian distrobox instance.
-Below are commands to install PowerShell and the Az (Azure) module.
+Below are commands to install PowerShell and the Azure module.

 ```bash
 sudo apt install powershell